What is Tizanidine?

 What to do in case of an Overdose?

-In case of an overdose of Tizanidine, get emergency medical attention or call the Poison helpline at 1-800-222-1222.
+In case of an overdose of Tizanidine, get emergency medical attention or call the Doctor immediately.
 Overdose may lead to confusion, drowsiness, reduced heart rate, shortness of breath, light headedness, fainting, or coma.

 Things and Activities to avoid while taking Tizanidine